kavyansh18/stacks-goa/README.md

 # BOO - Bitcoin Optimistic Oracle
-An implementation of an Optimistic Oracle on Stacks, enabling the secure retrieval of arbitrary off-chain data through a propose-and-dispute mechanism enhanced with AI-driven validation for accuracy and reliability
+An implementation of an Optimistic Oracle on Stacks, enabling the secure retrieval of arbitrary off-chain data through a propose-and-dispute mechanism enhanced with AI-driven validation for accuracy and reliability.
+Established oracle providers such as [Pyth](https://www.pyth.network/price-feeds) and [DIA](https://www.diadata.org/) offer robust mechanisms for retrieving real-world data, with a primary focus on price feeds across various asset classes including cryptocurrencies, equities, commodities, and foreign exchange rates.
+BOO provides oracle data with it incorporates a built-in incentive model that rewards participants for fulfilling requests or providing data, fostering a self-sustaining ecosystem through tokenized payments and reducing reliance on external subsidies.

 ## Workflow
 This section provides a detailed explanation of the oracle's architecture and functionality within our Web3 ecosystem, ensuring secure and reliable data integration from off-chain sources to on-chain smart contracts